-Down by the New York Harbor waterfront, this neighborhood has transformed itself from being a major port region to a quiet industrial spot for artists and residents alike with a New England twist.
+Down by the New York Harbor waterfront, this neighborhood has transformed itself from being a major port region to a quiet industrial spot for artists and residents.

 Red Hook’s origins date back to 1636, it was one of the first Dutch settlements in Brooklyn.
 The neighborhood was called Roode Hoek, after the red clay soil and the hook shape of its peninsular location.